JeevanRJ/jeevanrj.github.io/_pages/about.md

 Ph.D.
 Candidate, Industrial & Systems Engineering
 University of Wisconsin–Madison
+• Neuroergonomics • Human Factors • Human–Machine Interaction

 ****

-👨‍🎓 I am a Ph.D. candidate in Industrial & Systems Engineering and a graduate researcher in the [Neuroergonomics Lab](https://neuroergolab.org/) at the [University of Wisconsin–Madison](https://www.wisc.edu/).I am advised by [Dr. Ranjana Mehta](https://engineering.wisc.edu/directory/profile/ranjana-mehta/).
-My research focuses on human factors, neuroergonomics, biomechanics, and human-in-the-loop systems, with an emphasis on understanding how fatigue, workload, and environmental stressors affect human performance.
+👨‍🎓 Hi!
+I am Jeevan Jayasuriya, a third-year Ph.D. student in the [Neuroergonomics Lab](https://neuroergolab.org/) at the [University of Wisconsin–Madison](https://www.wisc.edu/), advised by [Dr. Ranjana Mehta](https://engineering.wisc.edu/directory/profile/ranjana-mehta/).
+My research interests span neuroergonomics and human factors, with a focus on assistive devices and human–machine interaction systems that integrate mechatronic design, deep learning–based temporal models, and control systems.
+Currently, I am working on understanding and optimizing astronaut sensorimotor performance under the combined effects of altered gravity and fatigue.

-🔬 I work on the design and execution of long-duration human subject experiments and the analysis of multimodal physiological data, including fNIRS, EMG, eye tracking, heart rate, and full-body kinematics.
-My goal is to develop data-driven methods to improve system performance, safety, and human well-being in complex operational environments such as spaceflight and emergency response.

-🎓 I received my B.Tech.
+🎓I received my B.Tech.
 (Hons.) in Mechatronics Engineering from [The Open University of Sri Lanka](https://ou.ac.lk/) and a B.S.
 (Hons.) in Physics from the [University of Sri Jayewardenepura](https://www.sjp.ac.lk/), followed by an M.S. in Mechanical Engineering from [Clarkson University](https://www.clarkson.edu/).
-Previously, I have worked on biomechanics, wearable sensing, adaptive exoskeleton design, and automation systems.
+My prior experience includes microcontroller-based mobile robotics, automation in safety-critical environments, biomechanics and musculoskeletal analysis, wearable sensing, machine learning–based physiological signal processing, and adaptive exoskeleton design.

-A list of my publications, projects, and research activities can be found under the relevant tabs.
-The best way to reach me is via email or LinkedIn.
+My research activities, publications, teaching and mentorship, and other academic activities are available under the relevant tabs.
+The best way to reach me is via [email](mailto:jayauriyaar@wisc.edu) or [LinkedIn](https://www.linkedin.com/in/jeevanjayasuriya/).

 <!--
 A data-driven personal website